 MSP is important because it represents a recognition amongst practitioners that there is a substantial power imbalance in traditional approaches to safeguarding, and care and support work in general.
 By recognising this imbalance, MSP empowers people to recognise that they are the experts on their own life and ensures that the process sis led by the individual, rather than the process.

 We have developed a Learning Briefing on Making Safeguarding Personal to assist practitioners and providers across agencies to understand what is meant by Making Safeguarding Personal and how to apply it to safeguarding situations.
+Please also listen to the accompanying 4 minute podcast on making safeguarding personal.
+View the Making Safeguarding Personal podcast transcript.

 The pan-Sussex Policies & Procedures website has a section on MSP which includes the key principles that inform the policy.